Factors affecting the Forex market and what causes the Forex market to move

 Depending on the severity, natural disaster can damage infrastructure, which affects economic activity.
 This can lead to changes in financial market conditions, including exchange rates.

-Technical signals and price levels
+Technical indicators and price levels

 While trading currencies, you will notice these wide ranging factors that affect the Forex market.
 At the same time, traders have their own strategies and trading methods to help them predict price movements.